The Ranger Clutch Fluid Protocol

 Does the Clutch Fluid Have to Do with Pedal

 Woes?
+The

-produced during aggressive driving and to water absorption.
-When
+(1) high heat produced during aggressive driving

 heated enough, degraded fluid will boil its water content and emit

-depend on an unachieved hydraulic pressure value.
+depend on an unachieved level of hydraulic pressure.
+Meanwhile

 In the prevailing GM clutch design the clutch actuator cylinder